TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 94/Psalms 94.16.md

 ---

-Who will rise up for me against the evil-doers?
-Who will stand up for me against the workers of iniquity?
+Who will rise up for me against the wicked?
+Who will stand up for me against the evildoers?